-If you’re an MD in Canada looking or paid studies, you will be asked to provide your license number.
-Most physicians provide their provincial college number which the market research company can then cross reference and match to your full name (a requirement for issuing payment).
+If you’re an MD in Canada looking for paid studies, you will be asked to provide your license number.
+Most physicians provide their provincial college number which the market research company can then cross-reference and match to your full name (a requirement for issuing payment).

 If you’re a resident doctor, you may still be eligible to participate with most survey programs, as you will have a college number.
 If you’re still a medical student, you can still sign up to take medical surveys, though you might need to first pass your college exams until you start receiving high paying studies.

 Whether you’re a RN, pharmacist, massage therapist, physiotherapist, etc. you will have a registration number with your governing college.
 You will likely need to provide this number to a medical market research company before being eligible to take their paid surveys.

 Physicians in the UK will most commonly be asked to provide their 7-digit GMC (General Medical Council) number when they first apply to join a healthcare panel.
 You may also be asked to state your specialty (if applicable), as this will enable you to receive targeted surveys most relevant to your area of expertise.

 If you are not a physician, you will still have a council number (whether from the NMC, etc.) which identifies you as a medical professional.
 You will usually be asked to provide this number when applying for medical surveys, so that your status as a healthcare worker can be verified.